Little Water Cay

 The Hole in Long Bay Hills is an amazing site to visit, though you'll need to be careful around its edge.
 This natural feature was formed by the Karst process of dissolution, and was previously a large cave before the ceiling collapsed.
 If you’re interested in caves, you'll want to also visit the Conch Bar Caves, one of the largest dry cave systems in the Caribbean, on the island of Middle Caicos.
 Middle Caicos is also home to the Ocean Hole, the widest blue hole in the world.

 Another interesting feature on Providenciales is the Sapodilla Hill rock carvings.
 These inscriptions can be found on a small bluff overlooking Chalk Sound, Sapodilla Bay, and South Dock.
 The carvings were left in large rocks and the limestone bedding by the sailors and travelers of past centuries, and include dates, ship names, and outlines of vessels and buildings.
 Unfortunately, vandalism and abuse have greatly diminished these historical artifacts, but there are still some to see.
-Be careful not to step on any of the inscriptions, and please don’t graffiti them.
+Be careful not to step on any of the inscriptions.
+It is illegal to graffiti them.

 Turks and Caicos Potcake puppies